chloe-hahn/document-viewer-docs/ui/customize/elements.md

 ## Customize default elements

-Although DDV provides many default elements, some customizations are also required, such as, to unify icon style with the original system, to add tooltips and so on.
+Although Dynamsoft Document Viewer provides many default elements, some customizations are also required, such as, to unify icon style with the original system, to add tooltips and so on.

 <div class="multi-panel-switching-prefix"></div>